HanxunH/Unlearnable-Examples/content/_index.md

 +++

 ## Introduction
 The volume of "free" data on the internet has been key to the current success of deep learning.
 However, it also raises privacy concerns about the unauthorized exploitation of personal data for training commercial models.
 We believe it's crucial to develop methods to prevent unauthorized data exploitation.

-Our intuition:
-*AI is supposed to learn from its own mistakes (errors).
-But what happens if there are no mistakes or it is too easy to learn, will learning stop?*

-We present a type of *error-minimizing noise* that can make training examples unlearnable to deep learning.
+In this research, we present a type of *error-minimizing noise* that can make training examples unlearnable to deep learning.

 ---
 #### What are Unlearnable Examples?
-Our work raises an intriguing question for machine learning and AI: AI is supposed to learn from its own mistakes (errors).
+*AI is supposed to learn from its own mistakes (errors).
 But what happens if there are no mistakes or it is too easy to learn, will learning stop?

+*Unlearnable examples* exploits the above aspect of AI and tricks the model to believe *there is nothing to learn*.

-*Unlearnable examples* are training examples unusable for Deep Neural Networks (DNNs).
-DNNs trained on *unlearnable examples* will have a performance equivalent to random guessing on normal test examples.
+*Unlearnable examples* are training examples unusable for Deep Neural Networks (DNNs): DNNs trained on *unlearnable examples* will have a performance equivalent to random guessing on normal test examples.

 <img src="images/CIFAR-10-fig1.png" alt="drawing" width="500"/>